julianeon/julianeon/README.md

 I'm a software consultant and product support aficionado living in San Francisco, California.

-I use Linux (Ubuntu) and the i3 window manager.
 I've used React a lot and AWS, especially AWS Amplify and its associated services: s3, Cogito, and AppSync.
+These days, I use Svelte more, for fast performant websites.
+I also use Linux (Ubuntu), the i3 window manager, and switch between vim and Emacs.

 I like to code, run and read science fiction.
 I'm reading Code, by Petzold, now.